yjs/yjs/examples/IwcJson.md

 ```

-You can omit the is_mutable - parameter.
+You can omit the mutable - parameter.
 In that case the default will be used.
 Initially the default is 'mutable'.
 You can set it like this: